fsorodrigues/venv-wrapper/README.md

 # venv-wrapper
-Python virtual environment wrapper for bash
+A minimal virtual environment wrapper for Python.

 ## Adding script as a CLI tool